vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   for later execution.

-- The :mod:`~PyQt4.pyqtconfig` module is an extention of the SIP build system and is created when PyQt is configured.
-It encapsulates all the necessary information about your Qt installation and makes it easier to write installation scripts for bindings built on top of PyQt.
+- The :mod:`~PyQt4.pyqtconfig` module is an extention of the SIP build system and is created when PyQt4 is configured.
+It encapsulates all the necessary information about your Qt installation and makes it easier to write installation scripts for bindings built on top of PyQt4.
 It is covered in detail in :ref:`ref-build-system`.

-PyQt also contains a number of utility programs.
+PyQt4 also contains a number of utility programs.

 - :program:`pyuic4` corresponds to the Qt :program:`uic` utility.
 It converts GUIs created using Qt Designer to Python code.